haklir/Snake_42/README.md

 -----

 NOTE: music.wav is around 30 mb in size.
-The game will also run without it if for some reason (potato internet maybe?) you don't want to download the music file.